-The faculty in the SoE are committed to providing high-quality programs of study including relevant experiences that stimulate critical thinking and promote reflective practice.
+The faculty in the School of Education are committed to providing high-quality programs of study including relevant experiences that stimulate critical thinking and promote reflective practice.
 The faculty are highly qualified and model best professional practices in teaching, scholarship, advisement, and service, including the assessment of their own effectiveness as related to candidate performance.
 The faculty collaborate with colleagues in the higher education community, P-12 schools, and other organizations to ensure a well-rounded program of study for all candidates.

-SoE and Program Learning Outcomes
+School of Education and Program Learning Outcomes

-The learning outcomes for the teacher and school leader preparation programs offered by the SoE are consistent with the College's learning outcomes; the Interstate New Teacher Assessment and Support Consortium (INTASC) standards for teachers; the Educational Leadership Constituent Council (ELCC)
+The learning outcomes for the teacher and school leader preparation programs offered by the School of

-standards for school leaders; and the National Board for Professional Teaching Standards (NBPTS) for preparation of teachers in our professional programs.
+Education are consistent with the College's learning outcomes; the Interstate New Teacher Assessment and Support Consortium (INTASC) standards for teachers; the Educational Leadership Constituent Council (ELCC) standards for school leaders; and the National Board for Professional Teaching Standards (NBPTS) for preparation of teachers in our professional programs.